 Driving under the influence is one of the most serious traffic violations.
 Typically, a Police Officer will pull you over if they suspect you of driving under the influence.
 The Officer may claim the reason for the stop was due to you operating the vehicle in an unusual manner that warranted further investigation.

 During the stop, the Officer might conduct a field sobriety test or request that you take a breathalyzer test.
 If you are over the legal limit, the Officer will most likely take you into custody.
 If you refuse to take the test, the Officer could immediately take you into custody and conduct testing at the police station.
 If you refuse all testing, the Government will usually suspend your driver’s license and give you ten days to challenge the suspension at a DMV hearing.

-First Offense Laws in Greenacres
+What are the First Offense DUI Laws in Greenacres?

 In Florida Statute 316.193, you may not drive or be in physical control of a motor vehicle if you have a blood alcohol content (BAC) of 0.08 or more, or have any controlled substance in your body.
 The punishment for a first offense is $500 to $1,000 and up to six months in jail.

 Due to the severity of these potential repercussions, it is important to take every action available to protect your rights.
 For the best possible outcome, a Greenacres DUI attorney could assess the facts of your case, determine the charges you face, and how best to combat them.